Enabling Better Decisions with Multi-Agent Systems

 Modelling different scenarios via a multi-agent system simulation can highlight behaviour patterns that emerge over time.

-Multi-agent systems consist of autonomous entities known as agents working collaboratively.
-Agents solve tasks by learning and acting on interactions with one another and the environment they’re in.
-These entities could represent anything, including different computers in a network, different pieces of software, or even a person
+Multi-agent systems consist of autonomous entities known as agents.
+Working collaboratively, agents solve tasks by learning and acting on interactions with one another and the environment they’re in.
+These entities could represent anything, including different computers in a network, different pieces of software or even a person.

 UK Multi-Agent Systems Symposium At The Turing Institute

 From Autonomous Vehicles to Healthcare, Industry 4.0 to Gaming, multi-agent systems are commonplace.
-Researchers from both industry and academia are currently investigating the topic including Microsoft, Deepmind, the University of Oxford, and the University of Edinburgh.
+Researchers from both industry and academia are currently investigating the topic including: Microsoft, Deepmind, the University of Oxford, University of Edinburgh.

 However, as access to accurate data and the availability of computing power continues to rise we expect a proliferation of multi-agent systems entering society.
 For example, as artificial intelligence becomes more integrated into our healthcare system, it’s integral that these systems work together to help improve the efficiency of our services.